vespakoen/docs/auth/usage.md

 	     return Redirect::to('user/profile');
 	}

 If the user's credentials are valid, the user ID will be stored in the session and the user will be considered "logged in" on subsequent requests to your application.
+You probably noticed this method name corresponds to the **attempt** function you [configured earlier](/docs/auth/config#attempt).
+Each time you call the **attempt** method on the **Auth** class, the **attempt** function in the configuration file will be called to check the user's credentials.
+It all makes sense now, right?

 > **Note:** To provide more flexiblity when working with third-party authentication providers, you are not required to pass a password into the **attempt** method.